Yarkane/Quantumnet/README.md

     cd ../
     sudo mininet/util/install.sh -a

-To get the Mash toolkit, type these commands nand it should be fine.
+To get the Quantumnet toolkit, type these commands nand it should be fine.

     git clone git@gitlab.epfl.ch:sjacquie/post-quantum-benchmark.git
     sudo ./install-prereqs-ubuntu.sh